arbexmb/linkapi_challenge/README.md

 ## Conclusion

-Despite not making everything that was suggested on the test, because of the short time I had to delevop it, I hope what I did is enough to show my skills as a full-stack developer.
+As requested, I have developed an application with backend and frontend functionalities, using JavaScript/Node.js to create the API, MongoDB, and a frontend framework.
+Despite not making everything that was requested, I think that what was made is enough to demonstrate my skills.